About Climbing Out

 Climbing Out was founded by Kelda Wood in 2010.
 Eight years earlier a freak accident left Kelda with an irreparable leg injury that had a huge impact on her life and ended her dreams of becoming an Olympic horse rider.

 After rebuilding her confidence, Kelda changed her focus and eventually retrained as an outdoor instructor.
 In 2010 she launched Climbing Out to help people who have been through life changing mental or physical trauma or illness.

 It’s not about saying ‘I can’t’… It’s about saying, ‘how can I?’

 Kelda went on to represent Great Britain as a member of the GB Paracanoe squad.
 After just missing out on selection for the Paralympic Games in Rio, she was selected as a member of the Adaptive Grand Slam Team who were attempting to climb Aconcagua, the highest peak in South America at 7,000m.
 On the 19th January 2017, she became the first recorded adaptive female to summit the mountain.

 Kelda's Row for Climbing Out

 In 2018 Kelda set off to row solo across the Atlantic with the aim of inspiring others whilst raising awareness and funds for Climbing Out.
 Each day she rowed for a different young person and 76 days later Kelda had rowed 3,500 nautical miles.
-She was the first para-rower to solo row the Atlantic.
+She was the first para-rower to solo row the Atlantic, setting a World Record.
 She raised over £50,000 for Climbing Out in the process!
 This changed the whole outlook for the charity, enabling us to support many more people in the future.

 "Your resilience, positivity and strength inspire me every day.
 When I recently had a bit of a low and watched some of your videos, I asked myself - what’s my excuse?
 I find it amazing how you can see the positives in every situation and use it to push others to do their best."